Explore UCD

 Undergraduate Students

-Applications for the 2025/2026 academic year will open in August 2025
+Applications for the 2025-26 academic year are now open!

 Students holding their conferring scroll

-• Muckross Park - Bugatto Scholarship - Low income student who have attended Muckross Park school.
-This scholarship is for first year UCD students who have graduated from Dominican College, Muckross Park, Donnybrook, Dublin 4.
-Applicants must also meet the Cothrom na Féinne eligibility criteria, and indicate that they attended Muckross Park School on their scholarship application.
+• Muckross Park - Bugatto Scholarship - This scholarship is for first year UCD students who are receiving the SUSI grant and have graduated from Dominican College, Muckross Park, Donnybrook, Dublin 4.
+Applicants must indicate that they attended Muckross Park School on their scholarship application.
+The value of this scholarship is €5,000 per year of study.

 • Brigid Dolan in English Literature- This is a specific sponsored Cothrom Na Féinne scholarship for an access student studying any of the following programmes: BA Humanities - English Literature, BA Humanities - English with Creative Writing, BA Humanities – English, Drama and Film, BA Arts English and Drama, BA Arts English and Film, or BA Arts English with another subject combination.
 Note: Student needs to keep English as a major to Degree.

 The Cothrom na Féinne Undergraduate Scholarships are open to new entrants to UCD (First Years) who have accepted an offer to study in UCD.
 Applicants must be entering a full-time undergraduate programme of study.
-The scholarships are awarded to prospective students who demonstrate clear motivation to pursue higher education despite educational challenges faced and demonstrate leadership to others experiencing similar challenges to pursue third-level education.
+These scholarships are awarded to prospective students who demonstrate clear motivation to pursue higher education despite educational challenges faced and demonstrate leadership to others experiencing similar challenges to pursue third-level education.
 Applicants from low-income households are invited, and priority will be given to:

 • HEAR students